josephamcdonald/Newzy/README.md

 **Simple...Efficient...FREE.**

-Newzy™ gathers and displays the national and international news you want to see.
-These articles are affectionately called "Newzys."
+Newzy™ gathers and displays the national and international news items you want to see.
+These items are affectionately called "Newzys."

 [![Image](screenshots/google-play-badge-small.png)](http://newzy.josephamcdonald.com "Get it on Google Play!")